miroslav-matejovsky/miroslav-matejovsky.github.io/src/data/cv.md

 ### [Vissim](https://www.vissim.no) (Aug 2022 - present)

-Vissim is a software developer, turnkey solutions, and infrastructure provider for advanced marine optimization and marine surveillance systems.

 #### Enterprise Architect at Vissim (Jan 2024 - present)

 Understanding production environments and customer needs, establishing application engineering practices, and automating deployments.